Seagram Building: The Lobster Club

 The Lobster Club is at ground level on 53rd Street, immediately below the Pool room, within the space formerly occupied by Brasserie.
 It serves Japanese seafood.
 Philip Johnson had designed the original interior, which was damaged in a fire and redesigned by Diller + Scofidio from 1995 to 1999.
 During a 2017 renovation, the Lobster Club was redesigned by Peter Marino.

 The entrance connects to a lobby with restrooms to the east, a coat check to the west, and the dining room to the south.
 The main dining room is slightly above the 53rd Street lobby, reached by a set of stairs.
 The lobby is on the north wall of the main dining room, while kitchens and waiters' stations are on the south wall.
 A second dining room is reached through a doorway at the center of the west wall.
 A door on the south wall leads to a fire stair to the lobby.
 The Lobster Club's main dining room has brightly colored furniture and upholstery, 150 drip-painted concrete floor tiles by artist Laura Bergman, and three bronze-partitioned booths on the south wall.
 There is a bar on the eastern side of the dining room.
 The second dining room is a private suite with white partition walls, red terrazzo flooring, and metal sculptures.

+The Brasserie had seated 150 patrons.
 When used by Brasserie, the foyer had contained a stone wall, and a video camera displayed images of patrons entering from the street, with an LCD sign announcing every customer's entry.
-The main dining room had a "U"-shaped counter surrounded by circular tables and glass-partitioned dining alcoves.
-The main dining room had wooden panels on its walls.
-A set of plates designed by Picasso was mounted onto the wooden paneling.
+The main dining room had a U-shaped counter surrounded by circular tables and glass-partitioned dining alcoves.
+The room had wooden panels on its walls; a set of plates designed by Picasso was mounted onto the wooden paneling.
+The side walls contained booths, an allusion to the original booths that Johnson had designed for the space.
 The west wall contained a bar on its northern section and a dining alcove on its southern section.
 The bar, alcove, and second dining room had carpeted floors; the main dining room had wooden floors.
 The ceiling was made of flat plaster with recessed lighting fixtures.
-The Brasserie could seat 150 patrons.
+The rear wall of the main dining room contained a double-paned glass wall, behind which sculptures were placed.
+The men's and women's bathrooms used the same cast-resin sink and were decorated with hexagonal tiles.